Yahweasel/libav.js/README.md

 Opus, at the time of this writing, Opus still has lackluster support in audio software, so Vorbis is still useful.
 MP3, on the other hand, is completely worthless, and is only supplied in case your end users are idiots.
-Friends don't let friends use MP3.
+Friends don't let friends use MP3. (`["ogg", "webm", "opus", "ipod", "aac", "flac", "vorbis", "lame", "audio-filters"]`)

 The “opus”, “flac”, and “opus-flac” variants are intended just for encoding or decoding Opus and/or FLAC.
-They include only their named format(s), the appropriate container(s), and the aresample filter; in particular, no other filters are provided whatsoever.
+They include only their named format(s), the appropriate container(s), and the `aresample` filter; in particular, no other filters are provided whatsoever.
 With Opus in particular, this is a better option than a simple conversion of libopus to JavaScript, because Opus mandates a limited range of audio sample rates, so having a resampler is beneficial.
+(`["ogg", "opus"]`, `["flac"]`, `["ogg", "opus", "flac"]`)

 The “webm” variant, relative to the default variant, includes support for VP8 video.
 The “webm-opus-flac” variant, relative to “opus-flac”, includes support for VP8 video, as “webm”, but excludes all filters except aresample.
-The “mediarecorder-transcoder” variant, relative to “webm-opus-flac”, adds MPEG-4 H.264, making it sufficient for transcoding formats that MediaRecorder can produce on all platforms.
-Note that support is not included for *encoding* MPEG-4 video, only decoding.
+The “mediarecorder-transcoder” variant, relative to “webm-opus-flac”, adds MPEG-4 AAC and H.264, making it sufficient for transcoding formats that MediaRecorder can produce on all platforms.
+Note that support is not included for *encoding* MPEG-4 video, only decoding. (`["ogg", "webm", "opus", "ipod", "aac", "flac", "vpx", "vp8", "wav", "audio-filters"]`, `["ogg", "webm", "opus", "flac", "vpx", "vp8"]`, `["ogg", "webm", "opus", "ipod", "aac", "flac", "vpx", "vp8", "h264"]`)

+To create a variant from configuration fragments, run `./mkconfig.js` in the `configs` directory.
+The first argument is the name of the variant to make, and the second argument is the JSON array of fragments to include.

-To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
+To create other variants, simply create the configuration for them in subdirectories of `configs` and, if necessary, add Makefile fragments to `mk`.

 This is intentionally designed so that you can add new configurations without needing to patch anything that already exists.
 See the existing variants' configuration files in `config` and the existing fragments in `mk` to understand how.